zhmcclient/zhmc-ansible-modules/docs/source/development.rst

     * ``MNU`` - Full version number M.N.U of the new version to be started
     * ``MN`` - Major and minor version numbers M.N of that full version
     * ``BRANCH`` - Name of the branch the new version is based upon
-    * ``MNUD`` - Full version number of the new version to be started, plus draft version suffix, i.e. M.N.U-dev1

     When starting a (major or minor) version (e.g. ``1.1.0``) based on the master branch: